sensu/sensu-go/RBAC.md

 ### Overview

-In order to provide fine-grained access control, Sensu must have Organizations, Groups, Environments, Object Types, and Object Instances.
+In order to provide fine-grained access control, Sensu must have Roles, Organizations, Environments, Groups, Object Types, and Object Instances.

+A Sensu User can be a member of multiple Roles.

-A Sensu User can be a member of multiple Organizations.
+A Sensu User can be a member of a Role that grants read access to one or more Organizations.

+A Sensu User can be a member of a Role that grants access to manage Organizations and their Environments, and Groups.

+A Sensu User can be a member of a Role that grants access to manage other Roles.

 A Sensu User can be a member of multiple Groups within each Organization.